florianhartig/DHARMa/Code/BayesianExamples/beetlesBayes.md

 ![](beetlesBayes_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

-Now the plots for the unconditional - note that there is now a bit of underdispersion, although we have the correct model.

-I think the reason is the following.
-The quantile residuals should be assymptotically flat (i.e. for a sharp posterior on the true values), but they don't neccessarily have these properties for wide posteriors that may additionally still show prior influences.
-I'm sorry that I can't give a more general explanation of this at the moment, I also think this topic is generally not well researched.
+Now the plots for the unconditional - note that quantile residuals should be assymptotically flat (i.e. for a sharp posterior on the true values), but they don't neccessarily have these properties for wide posteriors that may additionally still show prior influences.
+This problem will be more likely to show up for unconditional plots.
 I doubt, what I would do is to create a new dataset based on the MAP and refit it, to see if the observed residual pattern is expected for the model structure, together with the priors.

 ```r